-The David Bray Peele Award (administered in the Department of Psychology and Neuroscience) and several fellowships and grants administered through the UNC Office for Undergraduate Research are available to students who conduct research in psychology.
+The David Bray Peele Award, the Lindquist Undergraduate Research Award (both administered in the Department of Psychology and Neuroscience), and several fellowships and grants administered through the UNC Office for Undergraduate Research or the UNC Honors Carolina Office are available to students who conduct research in psychology.
 Each year, the Dashiell-Thurstone Prize is awarded for the best undergraduate research project.
 An additional honor is election to Psi Chi, the national honor society for psychology undergraduates.
 Psychology majors who have completed at least three courses in psychology and who have a grade point average of at least 3.2 at UNC–Chapel Hill will be invited to join Psi Chi.
 In the spring of each year, one graduating senior who has conducted excellent research that contributes to psychological knowledge about diversity will be chosen to receive the J. Steven Reznick Award for Outstanding Research That Enhances Diversity.
 In addition, a second student will receive the Susan M. McHale Award for Outstanding Research by a Student Who Enhances Diversity.
 For each of these awards, diversity is broadly defined, including but not limited to diversity based on race, ethnicity, sexual orientation, gender, disability, religious affiliation, and socioeconomic status.